 Add 2 – 3 Days for San Jose del Pacifico Oaxaca

-San Jose del Pacifico a small village in the Sierra Sur Oaxaca Mountains and becoming a popular spot to visit in Oaxaca.
+San Jose del Pacifico is a small village in the Sierra Sur Oaxaca Mountains.
+This mountain village is becoming a popular place to visit in Oaxaca.
 Although little, this village packs in a lot of adventure.

 How to Get to San Jose del Pacifico from Oaxaca City

-Collectivos run 24 hours from Oaxaca to San Jose del Pacifico and the overnight in San Jose can break up the long and twisty ride to the coastal town of Zipolite.
+Collectivos run 24 hours from Oaxaca to San Jose del Pacifico.
+An overnight stop in San Jose del Pacifico can break up the long and twisty ride to the coastal town of Zipolite.